Visiting the Island of Santa Luzia, Cape Verde

 How to get there

-We hope you enjoyed reading about the island of Santa Luzia, Cabo Verde.
+We hope you enjoyed reading about the island of Santa Luzia, Cape Verde.
 We welcome your comments and would love to hear about your own experiences!